limbernie/limbernie.github.io/_posts/2018-04-23-trollcave-walkthrough.md

 /users/5
 ```

-The cat is out of the bag when I read the blog post at `/blogs/6`.
-The site is a RoR web application.
-At least now we know what we are dealing with.
+I read the blog post at `/blogs/6 and it says something about "a resource in rails", I believe it's saying the site is a RoR web application.
+OK, and check out the ruby avatar too; at least now we know what we are dealing with.

+_Image shows that the site is a RoR web application._

 ![screenshot-2](/assets/images/posts/trollcave-walkthrough/screenshot-2.png)

 ### Enumerating Users

-I'm able to determine the users of the site using nothing more than `curl` and a command-line JSON parser `jq`.
+A RoR web application will, by default, produce JSON output, by appending a `.json`.
+Knowing this will help in enumeration.
+Here, I'm able to determine the users of the site using nothing more than `curl` and a command-line JSON parser `jq`.

 ```
 # curl -s 192.168.30.128/users/{1..20}.json | jq -raM